Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 Cape Porpoise Islands feel like a secret escape.
 It is located just off the coast of Kennebunkport.
 This cluster of small islands offers untouched beauty.
 Many people do not know about his hidden gem.
 If you are also a secret spot finder like me, it is one of the best things to do in Kennebunkport Maine.
 It allows you to explore beyond the usual tourist spots.

 This area has been a fishing hub for centuries.
 Even today, you will see lobster boats moving through the waters.
 Locals say it is one of the best places to watch the sunrise, and they say it rightly.
 I experienced it personally.
 The Goat Island Lighthouse stands tall in the distance and guides boats safely, just as it has for nearly 200 years.
-It was built in 1833 and standing and serving since then.
-It is still active, and if you are lucky, you might see the keepers working.
+It was built in 1833 and has been standing and serving since then.
+It is still active; if you are lucky, you might see the keepers working.

 I took a boat tour around the islands, and it was one of the most peaceful experiences of my trip.
 The air smelled like salt and pine.
-The best sight that I experienced was the seals resting on shores and seabirds circling and chirping above.
-Many people like to kayak here, but we only enjoyed a picnic and enjoyed the quiet.
+The best sight was the seals resting on shores and seabirds circling and chirping above.
+Many people like to kayak here, but we only enjoyed a picnic and the quiet.
 It is a side of Kennebunkport that many visitors miss, but it is worth the trip.

 5. Emmons Preserve